aws-samples/amazon-security-lake-ocsf-validation/README.md

 In addition to the tool itself, several common  examples of AWS OCSF samples have been added to this repository under AWSLogs_OCSF_1.0.0-rc2_samples.
 These are pre-mapped OCSF compliant Amazon Security Lake supported log sources to provide as examples to users interested in mapping to OCSF.

+Running the validation tool using the provided samples will output the following:

 	Attempting to Validate File: AssumeRoleWithSAML.test.parquet...
 	Validating Against Event Class: authentication (3002)...